existentialisms/existentialisms/README.md

 i have the memory span of a demented goldfish im sorry

-enfp so2w1-9w1-6w7:D so2 core type
+enfp so2w1-6w7-1w9:D so2 core type

 i draw sometimes but mostly i just write

-plural!! (unfortunately. i love my headmates but respectfully please shut up)
+plural!! (unfortunately. i love my headmates but respectfully please shut up. not you isms you!re goated)

+you see the thing is i'm sort of front-sticky because i'm also the host... isms is usually co-con, null really hates people, and rit is a darkheart fictive!! (i'm so cooked)

+uhh i go by any, isms goes by he/they (don't use she/her he will not be happy about that), null goes by it/they, rit goes by mirror pronouns :]

 currently studying for my end of year exams, may take longer to respond soz!!